 Three 4’x4’ Heirlooms can produce a salad, daily supper vegetables, and enough left over to preserve.

-The design of our gardens and the GardenWell self-watering system helps protect plants from the added pressure of balcony heat and wind.
-All of our CondoFarm models are mobile and rest on strong low-profile wheels, allowing the balcony farmer to move their garden easily underneath the roof line on exceptionally hot or windy days, or adjust location to best suit the sun.
+The design of our gardens and the SIP.tech self-watering system helps protect plants from the added pressure of balcony heat and wind.
+All of our CondoFarm models can be mobile on strong, low-profile wheels, allowing the balcony farmer to move their garden easily underneath the roof line on exceptionally hot or windy periods, or adjust their location to best suit the seasonal position of the sun.

 We suggest planting heat-loving plants if you are on a southern-facing balcony (tomatoes, peppers, basil, cucumbers, herbs) and shade tolerant plants if you are on a northern facing balcony (lettuce, spinach, peas, arugula, radish, broccoli).

 To prevent pests, follow these tips:

 - When buying plants at the nursery, check the undersides of all leaves for infestation before buying and bringing home.

 - Attract beneficial predators like ladybugs, praying mantis and green lacewing to the garden to feed on pests by planting flowering foods like sweet clover, white alyssum, nasturtium, yarrow, fennel, chervil, coriander, morning glory, and caraway.

 - Mix up plantings to encourage biodiversity and practice crop rotation.

 - Specialized crop protection or crop covers is your best defense against larger pests like deer, raccoons, and skunks.

 - Aphids: Hot pepper wax or garlic spray on plants will help repel aphids.
 Yellow sticky traps capture aphids during winged phase.
 After they have arrived, a spray of water directed at the underside of leaves can help with removal.